for a more sensical society

 HOLES IN PANTS ON PURPOSE!
 This fashion is just so ridiculous that it almost defies explanation, except that many people are actually 'slaves to fashion'.
 They aren't respecting themselves or society by trying to looking like a poor person who can't take care of themselves.
 Actually, it looks alot like a MK-ULTRA CIA mind-control program (as with much of modern art, fashion, music, and literature, beginning in the 1950's), designed to see what lengths people will go to in order to 'fit in'.

 BAN PIT BULLS WORLDWIDE!
-This won't be a popular post, but don't care.
+This won't be a popular post, but I don't care.
 I can't believe the number of people who think it's a good idea to have a pit bull as a pet.
 Our dog Scooter was killed by a "rescued" pit bull.
 No other breed of dog attacks innocent victims as viciously nor as frequently as pit bulls do.
 Of course, this is not their fault, it's our fault for allowing people to breed such a dangerous dog.
 Every week across the country, pit bulls attack children, adults, pets, and even livestock.
 They terrorize neighborhoods.
 They are simply too dangerous and can’t be trusted.
 Once they lock onto a target, they have no off-switch and won’t let go, which is why the police and military do not use pit bulls.
 Pit bulls are already banned in 53 countries.
 And in the U.S., pit bulls are banned in over 1400 cities, 297 military bases, and 23 Indian Reservations.
 Many housing authorities ban pit bulls, including New York City.
 At the very least, all pit bulls should be muzzled, and dog shelters should not adopt out pit bulls.
 It’s time to end this deadly practice and phase out this deadly breed.
 If pit bulls are too dangerous for the police and military, then they’re too dangerous for our neighborhoods. www.BanPitbulls.com

-A FEW OF MY FAVORITE THINGS I need to work on this list, but here's a few recommendations.
+I need to work on this list, but here's a few recommendations.
 That said, I strongly believe that art should inspire and encourage us, not repel and depress us.
 Some people say that bad art is deliberately used by others (CIA etc) to depress the public, as a weapon against us, and to get us to do bad things.
 I believe that is the case in many instances.
 So, our best response is to create and support uplifting and inspiring arts.

 - BOOKS: